ChellyD65/shoelace/README.md

 ### Installation
 -------------------
-Clone the repository.
+Clone the repository and run setup.py:

     git clone https://github.com/ChellyD65/shoelace.git <installdir>
+    [sudo] python setup.py install

-In your python script or code, add the path to the 'python/shoelace' directory
+This will install the package and its dependencies.
+If you don't want to install the package system-wide, then in your python script or code, add the path to the 'python/shoelace' directory

     sys.path.append('<installdir>/python/shoelace')

+In either case, once installed, you can import the shoelace tools into your python scripts like this:

     from shoelace.lib import *

 #### Main tools